cdk8s-team/cdk8s/docs/basics/helm.md

 You can use the `Helm` construct in order to include [Helm](https://helm.sh) charts.

-In order to use this construct, you must have `helm` installed on your system.
-See [Installing Helm](https://helm.sh/docs/intro/install/) in the Helm documentation for details.
+!!! note
+You will need helm to be [installed](https://helm.sh/docs/intro/install/) locally for this feature.

+!!! note
+For accessing private helm repositories, you must be authenticated to the repository in a way that the `helm pull` command recognizes.

 The following example adds the [bitnami/redis](https://github.com/bitnami/charts/tree/master/bitnami/redis)